-This section describes the College's competency assessment process with related legislation in the Appendix.
-Occupational therapists participate in a competency assessment to assess the level at which the occupational therapist is demonstrating the essential competencies for practice.
+This section describes the College's competency assessment process with related legislation referenced in the Appendix.
+Occupational therapists participate in competency assessment to assess the level at which they are demonstrating the national competencies for practice.

-Components of the Competency Assessment
+Components of the competency assessment

-During a competency assessment, occupational therapists describe how they incorporate fundamental Competencies, the Code of Ethics, and Standards of Practice into their daily practice.
-Strengths and areas for development are identified through this competency assessment process:
+During a competency assessment, occupational therapists describe how they incorporate the Competencies, Code of Ethics, and Standards of Practice into their daily practice.
+Strengths and areas for development are identified through the steps of this process:

-Step 1: Selection based on risk indicators
+Step 1: Selection to participate based on risk indicators

-Step 2: Professional reflection
+Step 2: Professional reflection activity